brentorama/Shreddit/README.md

 password=123passwordgoeshere123
 ```

-Keep your praw.ini either in the current directory when running `shreddit`, or in one of the config folders
+Keep your praw.ini either in the current directory when running `lowScore`, or in one of the config folders
 [described here](http://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html) such as
 `~/.config` in Linux or `%APPDATA%` in Windows.

 To use more than one account, you can add multiple profiles instead of just `[default]` and use the `-u` option to
-`shreddit` to choose which one each time.
+`lowScore` to choose which one each time.

 ### Automating